Bryotropha sutteri

 Bryotropha sutteri is a moth of the family Gelechiidae.
 It is found in Spain, Tunisia, Sardinia, Sicily, Lesbos and Turkey.

 The wingspan is 13–14 mm.
-The forewings are very dark on the edges and have large patches of creamy ochreous in the central part.
-The extreme base is black.
-The hindwings are pale glossy grey at the base, but darker towards the apex.
 Adults have been recorded on wing from May to June and from August to September.

 Etymology

 The species is named in honour of Mr. R. Sutter who did a lot of work on Microlepidoptera.